 Vitamin C or ascorbic acid in scientific terms is vital for our health and well-being.
-We need it to keep connective tissue like collagen strong so that it supports our organs and tissues.
+We need it to keep connective tissue like collagen strong so that it maintains the structural integrity of our organs and tissues.
 Without it we would suffer scurvy and lose our teeth for example or have sores which just don’t heal.
 It also keeps our body’s cells in good order.

 You might see it called a more chemical sounding name:- 2,3-didehydro-L-threo-hexonic acid-g-lactone.
 The vitamin is an acid derivative of a 6-carbon sugar.
 You can see in the structure it has a diol group at carbons-2 and 3 which allows it to act as a very powerful reducing agent.